KNMI/adaguc-server/README.md

 * https://knmi.github.io/adaguc-server/ - Gitbook documentation, currently information about supported data formats is written
 * ```docker rm -f my-adaguc-server``` - For stopping and removing your docker container, useful when you want to start it with other arguments
 * ```docker exec -i -t my-adaguc-server /adaguc/adaguc-server-updatedatasets.sh``` - For updating adaguc-server datasets
+* ```docker exec -i -t my-adaguc-server /adaguc/adaguc-server-checkfile.sh <file in autowms folder, e.g. testdata.nc>``` - For generating reports  about your files, provides feedback on what decisions adaguc-server makes based on your file metadata.

 # Docker for adaguc-server: